A continuous space model of new economic geography with a quasi-linear log utility function: Abstract

 \section{Abstract}

-We consider the extension of the mathematical models presented by \citet{Pfl} and \citet{Gasper} in new economic geography to continuous space, and investigate the behavior of its solution mathematically.
+We consider the extension of a tractable NEG model with a quasi-linear log utility to continuous space, and investigate the behavior of its solution mathematically.
 The model is a system of nonlinear integral and differential equations describing the market equilibrium and the time evolution of the spatial distribution of population density.
-The stability of homogeneous stationary solution with evenly distributed population is shown to be unstable.
+A unique global solution is constructed and a homogeneous stationary solution with evenly distributed population is shown to be unstable.
 Furthermore, it is shown numerically that the destabilized homogeneous stationary solution eventually forms spiky spatial distributions.
 The number of the spikes decreases as the preference for variety increases or the transport cost decreases.

-{\bf Keywords }new economic geography~\textperiodcentered~continuous racetrack economy~\textperiodcentered~self-organization~\textperiodcentered~spatial patterns~\textperiodcentered~number of cities
+{\bf Keywords: }new economic geography~\textperiodcentered~continuous racetrack economy~\textperiodcentered~self-organization~\textperiodcentered~spatial patterns~\textperiodcentered~number of cities